mathewchamberlain/SignacX/README.md

 After running the above functions, cellular phenotypes and Louvain clusters are ready to be visualized with SPRING Viewer, which can be setup locally as described [here](https://github.com/mathewchamberlain/SPRING_dev/).

 ### Seurat
 Another way to use Signac is with Seurat.
 [In this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html), we performed multi-modal analysis of CITE-seq PBMCs from 10X Genomics using Signac integrated with Seurat.
-Note: This same data set was also processed using SPRING [in this notebook](https://github.com/mathewchamberlain/SPRING_dev/blob/master/data_prep/spring_notebook_10X_CITEseq.ipynb), and subsequently classified with Signac, which was used to generate SPRING layouts for these data in the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v2) (i.e., the CITE-seq SPRING representations in Figures 2-4).
+Note: This same data set was also processed using SPRING [in this notebook](https://github.com/mathewchamberlain/SPRING_dev/blob/master/data_prep/spring_notebook_10X_CITEseq.ipynb), and subsequently classified with Signac, which was used to generate SPRING layouts for these data in the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full) (i.e., the CITE-seq data representations in SPRING plots; Figures 2-4).

+#### MASC

 Sometimes, we have single cell genomics data with disease information.
-In [this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP.html), we applied Signac to classify cellular phenotypes in healthy and lupus nephritis kidney cells, and then used MASC to identify disease-enriched cellular phenotypes.
+In [this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP.html), we applied Signac to classify cellular phenotypes in healthy and lupus nephritis kidney cells, and then used MASC to identify disease-enriched cellular phenotypes that were classified by Signac.

-Note: MASC is typically used on clusters, and therefore requires equal number of cells and samples between case and control because a disproportionate number of cells in case or control might cause an artificial clustering of cells from the same sample (i.e., a "batch effect" that affects clustering).
+Note: MASC, when run with clusters, typically requires equal numbers of cells and human samples between case and control (as stated in [their study](https://pubmed.ncbi.nlm.nih.gov/30333237/)).
+This is because a disproportionate number of cells from one sample might skew the number of diseased cells within a cluster due to errors in clustering (i.e., a "batch effect").
 Since Signac classifies each cell independently (without using any clustering information), it is not influenced by batch effects, and therefore can be used together with MASC -- a property unique to Signac.

 ### Non-human data

-In Supplemental Figure 8 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3), we classified single cell data for a model organism (cynomolgus monkey) for which flow-sorted datasets were generally lacking without any additional species-specific training.
+In Supplemental Figure 8 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we classified single cell data for a model organism (cynomolgus monkey) for which flow-sorted datasets were generally lacking without any additional species-specific training.
 Instead, we mapped homologous genes from the *Macaca fascicularis* genome to the human genome in the single cell data, and then performed cell type classification with Signac.
 We demonstrate how we mapped the gene symbols [here](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/Crabeating_vignette.html).
 Note: this code can be used for to identify homologous genes between any two species.

 ### Genes of interest

-In Figure 6 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3), we compiled data from three source (CellPhoneDB, GWAS catalog and the priority index paper) to find genes of immunological / pharmacological interest.
+In Figure 6 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we compiled data from three source (CellPhoneDB, GWAS catalog and the priority index paper) to find genes of immunological / pharmacological interest.
 These genes can be accessed internally from within Signac:

 ```r
 # load the library